ouspg/CompSec/Lab3_ChipWhisperer/README.md

 Read every task carefully before starting to work on it so you will have clear picture what you are expected to do and what you are expected to return.
 Every task will state clearly what you are expected to do.
 If you are in doubt, you can always ask further advise from lab assistants.

+It is also recommended to read background information about different issues from links that are offereded in tasks.

 (TODO: More info about returning stuff on git or on this template?)

 # Level 2